jawardell/se_probSets/probsets/prob1/src/prob1/README.md

 * **getTotalPay**
 * **toString**

-Follow along in the `hw_t2.pdf` document to observe our derivation process.
+Follow along in `hw_t2.pdf` to observe our derivation process.

 After deriving the test cases, we wrote a TSL code to generate the possible test cases given our constraints.

 Upon generation of the TSL tesk cases, we implemented unit tests in JUnit to test our program.

-To run this program:
+#### To run this program:

 * install and configure the <a href="https://www.oracle.com/technetwork/java/javase/downloads/index.html">jdk</a>
  and the <a href="https://www.java.com/en/download/windows-64bit.jsp">jre</a>.</br>